WHAT WE DO IN MALAWI

 Tiphunzitsane – ‘Let’s Teach’

-Since 2007, we have been empowering young, pre-service teachers in government Teacher Training Colleges across Malawi to improve their own sexual and reproductive health, and training them in the use of our methodology to improve the health and safety of the children they go on to teach.
+From 2007 to 2022, we empowered young, pre-service teachers in government Teacher Training Colleges across Malawi to improve their own sexual and reproductive health, and trained them in the use of our methodology to improve the health and safety of the children they went on to teach.
 Learn more

 Preventing Sexual and Gender-Based Violence in Schools

-In 2019, we started implementing a new project in partnership with GIZ, the German government’s international development agency.
-The project focuses on improving the ability of teachers to protect primary school children from sexual and gender-based violence in flood-affected areas of Southern Malawi.
-Over the next two years, we will train 320 teachers to work with 2,400 children in 40 flood-prone schools.
+From 2019 to 2022, we implemented a project which improved the ability of teachers to protect primary school children from sexual and gender-based violence in flood-affected areas of Southern Malawi.
+More than 320 teachers were trained to work with 2,400 children in 40 flood-prone schools.
 Learn more

 Making Schools Safe for Children